 - Bank of America Premium Rewards Card: Earn a 50,000 point bonus (worth $500 on when used toward eligible travel expenses) after spending $3,000 in the first three months of card ownership.
 You’ll also earn 2 points per dollar on travel and dining, 2 points on supermarkets (through 12/31/21) and 1.5 points per dollar on everything else.
 Annual fee: $95.

-- Capital One Venture Rewards Credit Card: Earn 50,000 points (worth $500 when used toward eligible travel expenses) after spending $3,000 in the first three months and 100,000 points after spending $20,000 on purchases in the first 12 months.
-Earn 2 points per dollar on all purchases.
+- Capital One Venture Rewards Credit Card: Earn 60,000 points (worth $600 when used toward eligible travel expenses) after spending $3,000 in the first three months.
+Earn 5X miles on hotels and rental cars booked through Capital One Travel, where you'll get our best prices on thousands of trip options.
 Annual fee: $95.

 What About Rental Cars?